 After your root canal treatment, your tooth will need a permanent restoration to replace the lost tooth structure and protect the remaining tooth.
-This may be a filling or crown, depending on your need.
+This may be a filling or dental crowns, depending on your need.
 We will discuss your restoration plan with you prior to your root canal therapy.

 Whenever possible, saving your natural tooth is our goal.
 Root canal therapy can help to preserve your tooth.
 To learn more about root canal therapy or to schedule an appointment, contact our office.